ZisisFl/bitcoin-P2SH-scripting/README.md

 bitcoin-cli generatetoaddress 1 {sender_address}
 ```

-- Spend UTXOs from P2SH to P2PKH address (this should fail as the current blockcount is < that the one set in the timelock)
+- Try spending UTXOs from P2SH to P2PKH address (this should fail as the current blockcount is < that the one set in the timelock)
 ```sh
 python script_b.py --network=regtest \
                    --p2sh=2N7ZMhYhdKtvkkgR2nV6n9KaAcbgGy4tH5D \